How to run a race, with RunGo Live Tracking

 How much battery will the app use?

 For complete audio navigation, GPS tracking, and Live Tracking updates, most phones can handle 10 hours of operation.
-Please make sure your battery is charged as much as possible before you start.
+New phones can last 15-20 hours.
+Please make sure your battery is charged as much as possible before you start, and don’t use too many other apps, as they may use more battery than RunGo.

 Does it work where there’s not much cellular coverage?